 So, Mia and Mr. Gover put together a trip proposal and reached out to Dr. Moseley and Reverend Simopoulos-Pigato, who had indicated interest in planning trips and forming connections with organizations at and across the border.
 They met to see if the School would be interested in planning a future trip to one of Corazón De Vida’s orphanages, in hope of starting to “foster a relationship between the organization and the School,” as Mr. Gover put it.

-However, they soon realized that planning a trip through the School would be difficult.
-As The Tower investigated in depth last spring, planning a global trip is difficult at Bishop’s right now, and, according to Mia, Mr. Gover, and Dr. Moseley, planning a trip to the border, Tijuana specifically, is even more difficult.
+However, they soon realized that planning a border trip through the School would be difficult.
+As The Tower investigated in depth last spring, planning a global trip is difficult at Bishop’s right now, and, according to Mia, Mr. Gover, and Dr. Moseley, planning a trip to the border, and Tijuana specifically, is even more difficult.

-While opting for a private trip expedited the process, it did come with its own set of drawbacks, primarily when it came to promoting the trip.
+While opting for a private trip expedited the trip-planning process, it did come with its own set of drawbacks, primarily when it came to promoting the trip.
 “Because our trip was not affiliated with the School, we could not have the School send out an email or promote it at all.
 So it really took a lot of effort for us to get the word out about our trip,” Mia began.
 “I went to multiple clubs on campus that I thought would have students who would be interested, such as Build a Miracle and Students Without Borders, while my parents spread the word out across their parent group chats.”

 Despite the challenges of organizing the trip, it finally happened on Saturday, October 19th, with roughly 40 students, siblings, and parents in attendance, as well as Dr. Moseley.